 The debate rages, but one thing is certain: guests are more likely to clean on their own if you provide them with the right cleaning tools and supplies.
-After all, who is going to willingly do dishes when all they’ve got to work with is a ratty, locker-room-scented sponge?
+After all, who is going to willingly do dishes when all they’ve got to work with is a musty old sponge?

 Many of you are getting it right, according to The Distinguished Guest’s Hospitality Quiz—68% supply a brand-new sponge for every set of guests.
 Yay!

-(Tip: There’s still time to take the Hospitality Quiz yourself and instantly see the results from over 600 respondents—and counting!).
+(Tip: There’s still time to take the Hospitality Quiz yourself and instantly see the results from nearly 700 respondents—and counting!).